 For the time being, Ukrainian citizens can use a valid Ukrainian passport or other suitable document for travel on public transport in Lappeenranta, no other ticket is required.

 The right to travel applies to local public transport lines 1–47, to service lines P1 and P3 and to commuter lines 110–610.

 Ukrainians also have the right to travel for free on lines 100 and 101 between Lappeenranta and Imatra.

 tel. +358 40 651 5599, terhi.koski(at)lappeenranta.fi

-Read more about the instructions for importing pets on the Finnish Food Authority’s website (in Finnish, English, Ukrainian and Russian).
+Read more about the instructions for importing pets on the Finnish Food Authority’s website (in Finnish, English).
 The instructions contain information on the entry requirements for pets.